BBC Parliament: General election and referendum repeats

-7 – The 1997 coverage was originally scheduled to be shown on 1 May 2017 to coincide with its 20th anniversary but due to the surprise calling of the 2017 general election scheduled for 8 June it was postponed and eventually shown on 4 September 2017.
+7 – The 1997 coverage was originally scheduled to be shown on 1 May 2017 to coincide with its 20th anniversary but due to the surprise calling of the 2017 general election scheduled for 8 June it was postponed, and eventually shown on 4 September 2017.

-8 – The 1997 coverage is broadcast "clean"- without the original on-screen graphics, although they have been included on all other election reruns.
+8 – The 1997 coverage was broadcast "clean"- without the original on-screen graphics, although they have been included on all other election reruns.

 Special programming

 From 2002 until 2019 BBC Parliament frequently broadcast programmes that have a historical or broader social significance, often encompassing major events both in the United Kingdom and in the world.
 They have also included a selection of programmes exploring issues of import and topicality in-depth, akin to BBC Four.
 They are generally shown on the anniversaries of major events.
 Programmes in this area have been diverse in character, such as the channel's first archive rerun, which was to celebrate the Golden Jubilee in June 2002 when BBC Parliament reran the coronation coverage.
 All special programming ended in 2020 due to cutbacks at the channel which saw it revert to schedule which only featured live and delayed coverage of the UK's Parliamentary bodies.